 Leftover Corned Beef Split Pea Soup

 Make a delicious split pea soup with leftover beef and broth from St. Patrick's Day.
-This guide contains a recipe for leftover corned beef split pea soup
+This page contains a recipe for leftover corned beef split pea soup

 From the corned beef dinner on Saint Patrick's Day, I froze 3 baggies of sliced meat.
 I also had two containers of the water I boiled everything in, thinking it would make great soup stock.